core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * If OSCORE_ID is 0 bytes in size, it is converted to the empty byte string EDHOC_ID (0x40 in CBOR encoding).

-* If OSCORE_ID is longer than 5 bytes in size, it is converted to a byte-valued EDHOC_ID, i.e. a CBOR byte string with value OSCORE_ID.
+* If OSCORE_ID is longer than 5 bytes in size, it is converted to a byte-valued EDHOC_ID, i.e., a CBOR byte string with value OSCORE_ID.

    For example, the OSCORE_ID 0x001122334455 is converted to the byte-valued EDHOC_ID 0x001122334455 (0x46001122334455 in CBOR encoding).